Course Outline

 Goal:

-This task is designed for you to independently analyse and critique a videogame based on theoretical frameworks, as well as analyse gameplay experiences, design, and narrative of the game.
+This task is designed for you to independently analyse and critique a videogame based on theoretical frameworks and topics, as well as analyse gameplay experiences, design, and narrative of the game.

 Product: Report